 On the sidewalls of the presbytery, there are frescoes made between 1703–1706 and later 1721–1723 by the Italian Baroque painter Giulio Quaglio the Younger, which shows the miracles of St. Nicholas.
 The artist’s illusionistic ceiling frescoes in the main ship of the cathedral reveal the glorification of Saint Nicholas; they tell of the persecution of Christians under the Roman Emperors Nero and Diocletian.

 The fresco paintings in the cupola were made in 1844 by the Slovenian painter Matevž Langus, who acquired the title of the last Slovenian baroque artist.

 In 1859, the interior was completely renovated: the frescoes were cleaned, the walls were covered with marble, and the gilding was restored.

 I do enjoy visiting cathedrals or churches, large or small, anywhere I travel.
 Visiting Ljubljana Cathedral was a wonderful experience.
 Even if I walked through hundreds of churches in Europe, this one took my breath away – the interior is absolutely beautiful!
 Well worth a visit.

 I hope you enjoyed my guide to visiting Ljubljana Cathedral!
 Please share it with your friends on your social media.
 Here are a few more informative and interesting articles that I recommend you read next:

 - The Holy Spirit Church: The only Orthodox Baroque church in Lithuania

 - The 6 most beautiful churches in Venice

 - The 6 most beautiful churches in Poland

 Have you been to Ljubljana?
-Have you visited the Cathedral of Saint Nicholas recently?
-Do you enjoy exploring old architecture as much as I do?
-Do you like Baroque more than other styles?
+Have you visited this beautiful cathedral?
+Do you enjoy exploring old churches as much as I do?
 Feel free to post a comment below.